Leighche/TheTVA/README.md

 ### Feedback System
 We value your feedback!
 Use our built-in feedback system to share your thoughts and suggestions, helping us improve the app and create a better user experience.

+### Display Picture Options
+Upload your own display picture or choose from our curated selection of images to give your profile a personal touch.

+![Analog Clock](https://media3.giphy.com/media/6rIGgbENBON4edCYgy/giphy.gif?cid=6c09b9528yod3adx3wzi1my9vh8wkbiy6w2st4r6vhsll67s&ep=v1_internal_gif_by_id&rid=giphy.gif&ct=s)

+## Additional Features.

 ### Favorite Tasks
 Easily save and access your favorite tasks.
 With just a tap, you can add your most important tasks to your favorites for quick and easy access.

-### Display Picture Options
-Upload your own display picture or choose from our curated selection of images to give your profile a personal touch.

 ### Pomodoro Timer Feature
 Improve focus and productivity with our Pomodoro timer.
-Schedule regular breaks to maintain a healthy work system and avoid burnout.
+Schedule regular breaks to maintain a healthy work system and avoid burnout

-![Analog Clock](https://media3.giphy.com/media/6rIGgbENBON4edCYgy/giphy.gif?cid=6c09b9528yod3adx3wzi1my9vh8wkbiy6w2st4r6vhsll67s&ep=v1_internal_gif_by_id&rid=giphy.gif&ct=s)

 ## 🔵 Installation and Setup
 1. Download and install the Miss Minutes app from the Google Play Store.